Ready to explore Kokanee Creek Provincial Park? Here's everything you need to know before you go!

 What Makes the Hiking Special

 The sound of flowing water accompanies much of the hiking in the park's lower elevations.
 Kokanee Creek itself flows year-round, fed by snowmelt and springs from the higher elevations.
-Hikers following the waterway encounter small waterfalls, deep pools, and sections where the creek has carved narrow channels through the rock.
+Hikers following the waterway encounter small waterfalls, deep pools, and sections where the creek has carved channels through the rock.

 Wildlife and Natural Spectacles